 The Somerset Guild of Weavers, Spinners and Dyers aims to encourage and promote the skills of weaving, spinning and dyeing amongst both members and the wider public.

-- The Somerset Guild has six items in the selected section, see photos in the Gallery page
+- The Somerset Guild has six items in the selected section of the National Exhibition 2016, see photos in the Gallery page

 - The Guild now has a Facebook page and members are invited to contribute https://www.facebook.com/SomersetWSD

 - John Arbon, our President, will be visiting the Guild in November with his lovely fibre, yarns and socks.
 Visitors welcome £3

 - Guild Competitions will have a theme of “recycling” at our autumn meetings.
 See members notices for more information

 - See new Foundation Certificate in Spinning under Certificate of Achievement.
 This is a course for new spinners

 - The Guild will be demonstrating during the autumn at: the Quilting and Textile Show (November).
 See Demonstrations page for more details

 - Details of the Association Summer School are available now – click for full brochure AGWSD Summer School 2017 Brochure